jqnatividad/qsv/README.md

 brew install qsv
 ```

-Prebuilt binary variants of the latest qsv version with more enabled features for Windows, Linux & macOS are also available [for download](https://github.com/jqnatividad/qsv/releases/latest), including binaries compiled with [Rust Nightly/Unstable](https://stackoverflow.com/questions/70745970/rust-nightly-vs-beta-version) ([more info](https://github.com/jqnatividad/qsv/blob/master/docs/PERFORMANCE.md#nightly-release-builds)).

-There are three binary variants of qsv:
- * `qsv` - [feature](#feature-flags)-capable(❇️), with the [prebuilt binaries](https://github.com/jqnatividad/qsv/releases/latest) enabling all applicable features except Python [^6]
- * `qsvlite` - all features disabled (~33% of the size of `qsv`)
- * `qsvdp` - optimized for use with [DataPusher+](https://github.com/dathere/datapusher-plus) with only DataPusher+ relevant commands; `applydp`, a slimmed-down version of the `apply` feature; embedded `luau` interpreter; the `--progressbar` option disabled; and the self-update only checking for new releases, requiring an explicit `--update` (~33% of the the size of `qsv`).
+### Option 3: Install with Rust

-Alternatively, you can install from source by [installing Rust](https://www.rust-lang.org/tools/install)
-and installing `qsv` using Rust's cargo command[^5]:
+If you have [Rust installed](https://www.rust-lang.org/tools/install), you can also install from source using Rust's cargo command[^1]:

-[^5]: Of course, you'll also need a linker & a C compiler.
+[^1]: Of course, you'll also need a linker & a C compiler.
 Linux users should generally install GCC or Clang, according to their distribution’s documentation.
 For example, if you use Ubuntu, you can install the `build-essential` package.
 On macOS, you can get a C compiler by running `$ xcode-select --install`.
 For Windows, this means installing [Visual Studio 2022](https://visualstudio.microsoft.com/downloads/).
 When prompted for workloads, include "Desktop Development with C++",
 the Windows 10 or 11 SDK & the English language pack, along with any other language packs your require.